lewoudar/kifurushi/docs/usage.md

 * The code should be simple to understand, just about the `compute_field` method, this is what is called for every field of a packet when the `Packet.from_bytes` method is used.
 The first argument is the remaining bytes to parse from input data, and the second argument is the packet currently processing the data.
 This second argument is useful when the value of the current field depends on fields already parsed.
-We can then retrieved them via the packet object.
-It is also important to return remaining bytes after removing those corresponding to the field.
-This way, other fields will also be able to process their value.
+We can then retrieve them via the packet object.
+For the rest, the comments should help you understand what is happening.

 ## Implement a variable field